codescape/bitvunit/readme.md

 ### Releasing a new version

-First run `mvn clean verify` and check that all test are running.
+To release a new version the the Central Maven Repository first run `mvn clean verify` and check that all test are running.
 After a successful build run `mvn release:prepare` and set the release version (e.g.: 0.5.0), the SCM tag (e.g.: v0.5.0) and the development version (e.g.: 0.6.0-SNAPSHOT).

 Verify the results and run `mvn release:perform` if everything is looking fine.
-Login at https://oss.sonatype.org and verify that the generated artifacts in the `Staging Repository` are okay. `Close` the Build in the `Staging Repository` and then `Release` the new version to Maven Central.
+Login at https://oss.sonatype.org and verify that the generated artifacts in the `Staging Repository` are correct. `Close` the build in the `Staging Repository` and you are ready to `Release` the new version to the Maven Central Repository.